The Creel's air-fried Scapa Bay Prawns (aka langoustines) marinaded in mixed paprikas and garlic.

 The two greatest influences on my cooking are Elizabeth David and Claudia Roden, from whom (apart from my mother and father) I learnt most of what little I know.
 I suppose that I was also given direction and taste formation through having spent most of my younger years in France and Morocco.

 I am expanding my wine list, but its core will always remain the dozen or so really excellent yet reasonably priced Italian wines I bring up from a specialist importer in London.

-In season, I am happy to cook for non-residents as well, if there is room (we are small and aim to stay that way).
-However, I usually need to know at least one day before because of my family-style preference for buying fresh on the day for the day.
+In season, I also cook for non-residents as well, if there is room (we are small and aim to stay that way).

 Eating out in South Ronaldsay and Beyond

 The fact that the Creel operates in the way it does, does not mean that it will be difficult to find good eating at all levels both on South Ronaldsay and a little further afield.
 My sons and I love going to the following places:

 Our very friendly family-owned local which serves good, economical, and generously-portioned pub meals.
 This being Orkney, even this can be with a difference – fresh Scapa scallops anyone?
 You can find out why a little village pub can serve wonderful scallops by eating there and asking.

 The Grill (5 minutes' walk) Tel 07585 190696

 Gourmet burgers from 10am to 2:30pm at the top of the hill in St Margaret's Hope.
 A nice way to have a quick, easy, and tasty lunch.

 This place has a magnificent cliff-top view of the North Sea, which contrasts nicely with The Creel’s wonderful sea-level view of a Scapa bay, and good food too.
 I frequently suggest to our guests that they should try a meal there and have had consistently pleased reports.